kidkarnmai/export-import-kkm/README.md

 ## Features
 - Export collection types to an Excel file
 - Import collection types from an Excel file
-- Export single types to an Excel file
-- Import single types from an Excel file

 ## Installation
 To install this plugin, run the following command in your Strapi project: